BlackMATov/unity-flash-tools/README.md

 - Export marked "for export" clips and main timeline
 - Live preview of animations in the Unity editor

-Supports Unity 2017.4 (LTS) and newer, both Personal and Pro.
+Supports Unity 2019.4 and newer.
 Full C# source code included.

-Leave your rating for this Asset.
-It is very important for me and the development of the project :) Thank you!
+⭐⭐⭐ Leave your rating for this Asset.
+It is very important for me and the development of the project :) Also, give your stars on GitHub if you want to support me.
+Thank you! ⭐⭐⭐

 ## Screenshots